 Belmond maintains an open-door policy and encourages our employees and suppliers to share, without fear of retaliation, their questions, concerns, suggestions or complaints, including concerns about modern slavery.
-Usually, a manager is the most appropriate person to speak to, but we recognise that sometimes that's not possible.

 Our speak up policy is communicated to all our staff internally via our intranet, during on-boarding and classroom training sessions, and is linked within our code of conduct.
 It is also available externally via our website.
 Suspected instances of modern slavery may be reported directly to the compliance team by emailing: compliance@belmond.com